dresa/photo-quality/README.md

 Keeping a future production version in mind, the code contains a lot of details that support implementation work in lower-level languages.

-In current code, we use the following R packages (emdist) along with their dependencies: emdist, waveslim, NbClust, jpeg, png, ggplot2, circular and mmand.
+In current code, we use the following R packages along with their dependencies: emdist, waveslim, NbClust, jpeg, png, ggplot2, circular and mmand.